 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-Doctors use many tests to diagnose a tumor and find out if it is cancerous, and if so, whether it has metastasized (spread).
+Doctors use many tests to diagnose a tumor and find out whether it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.
 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.

 In addition to a physical examination, the following tests may be used to diagnose PPB:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only an examination of a piece of the tumor can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 After a chest x-ray shows something abnormal in the lungs, a CT scan is the best method for obtaining more information.

 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by a tumor, appear dark.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging.
+If the diagnosis is PPB, these results also help the doctor describe the tumor; this is called staging.